 Children or young adults who participate in athletics may suffer from an ACL injury at some point in their sports career.
 Sports such as basketball, football, and soccer are physical sports that can cause damage to the knee, specifically the ACL.
 Any time kids or teens jump, turn, pivot, or change direction can put unwanted stress on the knee, causing pain and injury to the ACL.

-At orthopedic clinics, pediatric orthopedists are able to best diagnose and treat ACL injuries.
+At orthopedic clinics, pediatric orthopedists can best diagnose and treat ACL injuries.
 If noninvasive methods of treatment aren’t an option, skilled orthopedic surgeons can repair ACL damage and work with young people towards a full recovery.

 Many children love to run.
 As they get older, they may participate in activities such as track or cross country that extensive running.
-This continuous exercise can lead to shin splints, especially running for an extended period of time.
+This continuous exercise can lead to shin splints, especially running for an extended period.

 Muscles of the legs becoming irritated and swollen, weakness of the hips, flat feet, or tiny stress fractures of the leg bones are all causes of shin splints.